EMDR

 Builds safety and trust for those with abuse, neglect, or disorganised attachment.

-Incorporates somatic work, parts work (IFS-informed), and slower pacing.
+Incorporates somatic work, parts work (IFS-informed), and slower deeply attuned pacing.

 Supports healing of attachment injuries with attuned, compassionate care.